Themefic-Team/tourfic/readme.txt

 * Advanced Search Options
 * Mobile-Friendly Responsive Design

-Moreover, it offers a comprehensive suite of key features that make it the ultimate WordPress car rental plugin.
+Moreover, it offers a comprehensive suite of key features that make it the excellent car rental WordPress plugin.
 You can also use this function to build website for Cab booking, Bike rental and Bus booking.

 = 🎉  APARTMENT BOOKING & VACATION RENTAL =
 * Add Unlimited Apartment